 PCI has gone on to provide tailored training, mentoring and consultancy to a diverse range of organisations including the World Health Organisation, UNHCR, Médécins Sans Frontières and the International Rescue Committee.

 Alongside this, we’ve worked with partners to tackle new and innovative ways to tackle NCDs by testing locally developed solutions.
-PCI is leading a Healthcare Innovation Programme (2015-2020) which works across several African countries.
+PCI led a Healthcare Innovation Programme (2015-2020) which worked across several African countries.
 Through this programme, PCI has partnered with a number of NGOs, as well as Ministries of Health in Botswana, Namibia and Mozambique.
 This programme has generated invaluable lessons and scalable models for health workforce capacity building and primary healthcare systems strengthening.

 “We are really delighted with the results of this partnership: the primary care guidelines have been rolled out successfully with multidisciplinary healthcare teams in all eight pilot districts and we plan to replicate this model in other districts soon.”
 (Dr Gontse Tshisimogo, MoHW, Botswana)

-The PCI team has grown from a small band of inspired individuals to a dynamic, dedicated team of practising clinicians, project managers and global health experts located globally.
+The PCI team has grown from a small band of inspired individuals to a dynamic, dedicated team of practising clinicians, project managers and global health experts located round the world, underpinned by a diverse and dedicated Board.
 PCI retains a lean operating model and all revenues are re-invested in further developing our resources and services.